 William Safire dies.
 Edward Rover is named Chairman.

 The DC Office closes.
 The Foundation ceases production of trade publications.
 Free online and print publications continue production from the New York office.

 The Foundation re-emphasizes its primary funding mission in support of brain research.

 The Foundation moves its offices to 505 Fifth Avenue

 The Foundation awards a grant to the American Association for the Advancement of Science for a series of briefings designed to educate Congressional members and their staffs about topical issues in neuroscience.

 Dana Press is reinstituted with the publishing of the Cerebrum anthologies.

-Neuroscience and Society, a partnership between the Dana Foundation and the American Association for the Advancement of Science launches a public series focusing on current topics in brain research.
+Neuroscience and Society, a partnership between the Dana Foundation and the American Association for the Advancement of Science, launches a public series on current topics in brain research.

-Brain Awareness Week (BAW) celebrates their 20th anniversary.
+Brain Awareness Week (BAW) celebrates its 20th anniversary.